Loir-et-Cher: History

 It is mostly due to these tribulations that the department is narrow in the centre, yet reaches its widest extent beyond the Loir on the North and the Cher on the South.

 After the coalition victory at the battle of Waterloo (18 June 1815), the Prussian troops occupied the department from June 1815 to November 1818.

 The poet Pierre de Ronsard, the inventor Denis Papin, and the historian Augustin Thierry come from here.
-Other well-known people are also associated with this department, such as François the First, Gaston d’Orleans, the Marshall Maunoury, and the abbot Gregoire (Bishop of Blois, elected at the Constituante).
-In the artistic domain, there is the compositor Antoine Boesset (1587–1643), musician in the Louis XII de France's court, who was the head of the Music of the King's Bedroom from 1623 to 1643.
+Other well-known people are also associated with this department, such as François the First, Gaston d’Orléans, the Marshall Maunoury, and the abbot Gregoire (Bishop of Blois, elected at the Constituante).
+In the artistic domain, there is the compositor Antoine Boësset (1587–1643), musician in the Louis XII de France's court, who was the head of the Music of the King's Bedroom from 1623 to 1643.

-The Loir-et-Cher's department is a part of the Centre Region.
+The Loir-et-Cher's department is a part of the Centre-Val de Loire Region.
 It is adjacent of these departments : the Eure-et-Loir, the Loiret, the Cher, the Indre, the Indre-et-Loire and the Sarthe.

 Due to its surface area of 6 343 km^{2}, it is the 31st largest department in the nation.
 It has a privileged geographical situation because it is in the center of the Centre region and near the Paris basin.

 An axe lively and dynamic, brings Blois closer (the department's administrative center) to both the urban conglomerations near it: Orleans and Tours.

 Located on the boundaries of the Perche, the Beauce, the Sologne and the Touraine, it finds its territorial identity in the diversity of its geography and its landscapes.
 Cut in its middle by the Loire, it shows an image of balance and diversity.

-In 1989, American-based animators Andreas Deja, Glen Keane, and Tom Sito, and draftsmen Jean Gillmore, Thom Enriquez, and Hans Bacher launched an expedition to the chateau to do their research for the animated adaptation of Beauty and the Beast.